-HOW Land Use Restrictive Agreements Work
+How Land Use Restrictive Agreements Work

 LIHTC credits depend on a project allotting 40% of the apartment units to tenants making no more than 60% of the area median income (AMI) (the 40/60 test), or allotting 20% of the units to tenants making no more than 50% of the area median income (the 20/50 test).
-However, LURAs often go further, by limiting unit rents for a larger amount of the project's units, or requiring that a certain amount of units go to tenants making even less than 50% of the AMI (i.e. 40%).
-LURAs follow the land, so if a developer sells a project with a Land Use Restrictive Agreement in effect, that LURA will transfer to the new buyer.
+However, LURAs often go further, by limiting unit rents for a larger amount of the project's units or requiring that a certain amount of units go to tenants making even less than 50% of the AMI (i.e. 40%).
+LURAs follow the land, so if a developer sells a project with a Land Use Restrictive Agreement in effect, that LURA transfers to the new buyer.

-How Long do Land Use Restrictive Agreements Last?
+How Long Do Land Use Restrictive Agreements Last?